Authors: Dr. Athanasios Pallis and Dr. Theo Notteboom

 Each stakeholder represents a target for marketing activities, whereas groups of the latter (portfolios of marketing actions) head towards specific marketing objectives.
 A successful marketing strategy focuses on identifying the key business relationships through which a port can deliver value to (internal and external) stakeholders, based on its distinctive competencies.
 When such marketing actions are not effective, ports are probably unable to cope with an additional demand.

 The potential value for stakeholders generated through marketing efforts develops in line with the main functions that a given port authority undertakes, such as landlord, regulator, operator, or community/cluster manager.
 Following the evaluation of internal strengths, competitors, the business ecosystem, and the social community, the endorsed marketing strategies are associated with a portfolio of actions based on the capabilities of the port authority.
 Port authorities define value propositions via actions that might relate to one or more marketing processes aiming to:

 - Define value (e.g. identifying the needs, positioning the offers).

 - Provide value (e.g. products/services development, defining the price, selecting and choosing the distribution channels).

-Port authorities deal with a multitude of public and private stakeholders, frequently dispersed over a wide geographic space, who exercise a multi-directional influence on their action.
-The borderless nature of modern supply chains and port clusters evolution have their own implications for port marketing strategies:
+Port authorities deal with a multitude of public and private stakeholders, frequently dispersed over a wide geographic space, who exercise a multi-directional influence on their actions.
+The borderless nature of modern supply chains and port clusters evolution have implications for port marketing strategies:

 - It is rarely the case that actors operate or develop alone within the port cluster.
 Irrespective of size, the bundling of operations and the clustering of activities facing related issues by endorsing a collective action logic is essential, irrespective of the market niche.